 Joel Addison Fuller

-Joel is an artist with a background in 3D modeling, digital illustration, digital media, and virtual reality.
+Joel is an artist with a background in digital illustration, digital media, and virtual reality.
 He holds a Bachelor of Fine Arts Degree in Art + Design from Butler University and a M.F.A in Digital Art from Indiana University Bloomington.

 He was born and raised in Birmingham, Alabama, a city known for its history of degradation and dehumanization of black people during the Civil Rights Movement.
 He’s the nephew of Audrey Faye Hendricks.
 The youngest child arrested in the Civil Rights Movement at the age of eight years old.
 His family not only participated in the movement, but risked their body, economic security, and their lives fighting for equal rights.
 While his aunt is no longer here.
 He controls the memory of her and she told him to never let our struggle fade into history.